cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 :::note

 The English version of this document is currently on the way.
-Please stay watching, or see the Chinese version.
+Please stay watching.

 :::